bijeshos/badger/README.md

 # Badger
-A repository of reusable Java components and utilities
+A repository for reusable Java components and utilities